tensorflow/probability/README.md

 commands.
 For additional installation help, guidance installing prerequisites, and (optionally) setting up virtual environments, see the [TensorFlow installation guide](https://www.tensorflow.org/install).

+### Nightly Builds

+We also release nightly builds, under the pip packages `tfp-nightly` and `tfp-nightly-gpu`; these depend on `tf-nightly` and `tf-nightly-gpu`, respectively.
+These builds include newer features, but may be less stable than our versioned releases.

+### Installing from Source

 You can also install from source.
 This requires the [Bazel]( https://bazel.build/) build system.